shankhanil007/News-Scrapper/README.md

 # News-Scrapper
-### Built using puppeteer.js library in node.js to scrap news from a particular website
+### A simple news-scrapper built using puppeteer.js library in node.js to scrap news from a particular website